thewillow/infinitus/docs/source/community-commitment.rst

 affirmative action to increase ethnic, cultural, and gender diversity.
 Infinitus Ministries reserves the right to be the sole interpreter of this statement should the need arise.
-As a faith-based community, Infinitus Ministries reserve rights to select and appoint to its community leadership and ministry positions those whose faith, commitment, theology, and values align with those of Infinitus.
+As a faith-based community, Infinitus Ministries reserves rights to select and appoint to its community leadership and ministry positions those whose faith, commitment, theology, and values align with those of Infinitus.
 While Infinitus Ministries strives to create a welcoming, equitable, and